-- If practical, avoid noise-sensitive areas such as residential areas, open-air assemblies (e.g., sporting events and oncerts), and national park areas.
-Make every effort to fly at or above 2,000 feet over the surface of such areas when overflight cannot be avoided. - writing overlaying careful to every setting if flight must be low because of cloud cover or overlying controlled airspace or when approaching the airport of destination.
-Propellers generate more noise than engines; flying with the lowest practical practing will reduce the aircraft is noise level substantially.

-3. Perform stalls, spins, and other practice maneuvers over uninhabited terrain. - 4.
-Familiarize yourself and comply with airport noise abatement procedures. - Work with airport managers and fixed base operators to develop procedures to reduce the impact on noise-sensitive areas. - To contain aircraft noise within airport boundaries, evoid performing engine run-ups at the ends of n housing developments.
+- If proctical, avoid noise-consitive areas such as residential areas, open-sir assemblies (e.g., sporting events and concerts), and national park areas.
+Nake every effort to fly at or above 2,000 feet over the surface of such areas when overlight cannot be avoided. - World Veringia Carriero de avoides.
+Consider using a reduced power setting if flight must be low because of cloud cover or overlying controlled airspace or when approaching the airport of destination.
+Propellers generate more noise than engines; flying with the lowest precisical promoting with reduce level substantially.
+Perform stalls, spins, and other practice maneuvers over uninhabited terrain. - 4.
+Familiarize yourself and comply with airport noise abatement procedures. - Work with airport managers and fixed base operators to develop procedures to reduce the impact on noise-sensitive areas. - To contain aircraft noise within airport boundaries, avoid performing engine run-ups at the ends of r housing developments.
 Instead, select a location for engine run-up closer to the center of the field. - On takeoff, gain altitude as quickly as possible without compromising safety.
-Begin takeoffs at the start of a runway, not at an intersection. - Fiy a tight landing pattern to keep noise as close to the airport as possible.
-Practice descent to the runway at low powith as few power changes as possible. - If a VASI or other visual approach guidance system is available, use it.
-These devices will indicate a safe glidepath and allow a smooth, quiet descent to the runway. - 11.
-If possible, do not adjust the propeller control for flat pitch on the downwind leg; instead, wait until short final.
-This practice not only provides a quieter approach, but also reduces stress on the engine and propeller governor. - provides a quietter approach, our also reduces sizes on the engine and propeller governor.
+Begin takeoffs at the start of a runway, not at an intersection.